 The GFOA established the Certificate of Achievement for Excellence in Financial Reporting Program in 1945 to encourage and assist state and local governments to go beyond the minimum requirements of generally accepted accounting principles to prepare annual comprehensive financial reports that evidence the spirit of transparency and full disclosure and then to recognize individual governments that succeed in achieving that goal.

 The Popular Annual Financial Reporting Awards Program was established by the GFOA in 1991 to encourage and assist state and local governments to extract information from their annual comprehensive financial report to produce high quality popular annual financial reports specifically designed to be readily accessible and easily understandable to the general public and other interested parties without a background in public finance and then to recognize individual governments that are successful in achieving that goal.

-The Auditor of State Award with Distinction— given to entities that file an annual Comprehensive Annual Financial Report and timely financial reports in accordance with generally accepted accounting principles, as well as receive a "clean" audit report— is also presented to very few public entities in the State of Ohio.
+The Auditor of State Award with Distinction is given to entities that file an Annual Comprehensive Financial Report and receive a "clean" audit report.